Joint Deformations of Manifolds, Coherent Sheaves and Sections: Deformation of pairs (manifold, divisor)

 \subsection{Acknowledgements}

-M.M. is partially supported by the PRIN 20228JRCYB ``Moduli spaces and special varieties'', of ``Piano Nazionale di Ripresa e Resilienza, Next Generation EU''.
-D.I. wishes to thank the Mathematical Department Guido Castelnuovo of Sapienza Universit\`a di Roma for the hospitality.
+M.M.~is partially supported by the PRIN 20228JRCYB ``Moduli spaces and special varieties'', of ``Piano Nazionale di Ripresa e Resilienza, Next Generation EU''.
+D.I.~wishes to thank the Mathematical Department Guido Castelnuovo of Sapienza Universit\`a di Roma for the hospitality.
+Both authors thank the anonymous referees for pointing out some minor mistake and for useful comments and suggestions on the paper.